The Classical to Jazz Piano Mastery Program

 And that’s exactly what this mentorship solves.

-Back in 2009, I already had 14 years of classical piano training.
-I could play advanced repertoire, but I couldn’t improvise or translate anything into jazz.
+I could play advanced repertoire, but I couldn't improvise or translate anything into jazz to save my life.

-It wasn’t until I started studying with world-class jazz pianists like Art Lande, Eric Gunnison, Glenn Zaleski, and Dennis Hamm that things finally started to click.
+It wasn't until I started studying with world-class jazz pianists like Art Lande, Eric Gunnison, Glenn Zaleski, Peter Martin, and Dennis Hamm that things finally clicked — not because I learned more, but because I finally learned how to connect everything into a process that actually worked.

 Here's Exactly How It Works